jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 **So it's an instance of AnimationTime?**

-Yes—`AnimationTimer` is a tuple struct that contains a `Timer`.
+Yes, `AnimationTimer` is a tuple struct that contains a `Timer`.
 We build one when we spawn the player so each entity can carry its own timer data.
 This pattern shows up whenever you want to attach extra meaning to an existing type without writing a brand-new API.

 `AnimationState` remembers which way the player points, whether they are moving, and whether they just started or stopped.
 Systems read this to choose animation rows and reset frames when movement changes.